-If all of these requirements are met, the organisation will be deemed a universitas with legal personality.
+If all of these requirements are met, a court will deem an organisation to be a universitas with legal personality.

 Trusts in South Africa are governed under the Trust Properties Control Act and common law.
 A trust can be established for private benefit or for a charitable purpose.
 To determine whether a trust qualifies as a charitable trust under South African law, a grantmaker must look to the trust deed.

 A trust is created when property is transferred by a trust deed.
 The trust then manages the property for the benefit of others or for the achievement of a particular goal.
 The property can be transferred by written agreement, testamentary writing, or court order.
-The person who administers the trust property is called a trustee [TPCA §1].
-A court official, called a Master of the High Court, has jurisdiction over a trust if the majority of the trust property is situated in his or her jurisdiction [TPCA §3].
-The Master holds the trust instruments, oversees the appointment of trustees, and polices the trustees' performance with respect to the trust property [TPCA §4; §§6-7; §§16-20].
+The person who administers the trust property is called a trustee (TPCA Section 1).
+A court official, called a Master of the High Court, has jurisdiction over a trust if the majority of the trust property is situated in his or her jurisdiction (TPCA Section 3).
+The Master holds the trust instruments, oversees the appointment of trustees, and polices the trustees' performance with respect to the trust property (TPCA Sections 4, 6-7, 16-20).

 A trust does not have separate legal personality, but trustees still enjoy limited liability.
 All rights and responsibilities vest collectively in the trustees in their capacity as trustees.

-The South African Companies Act of 2008, which came into force on May 1, 2011, provides for the incorporation of a non-profit company, which is recognized as a separate category of company.
-The non-profit company can be established with or without members, but it must have at least three directors [Companies Act §3(1)].
-The non-profit company is incorporated with the Companies Commission; it can be incorporated for a public benefit objective, or an objective relating to one or more cultural or social activities or communal or group interests [Companies Act Schedule 1 para 1].
+The South African Companies Act of 2008 provides for the incorporation of a non-profit company, which is recognized as a separate category of company.
+The non-profit company can be established with or without members, but it must have at least three directors (Companies Act Section 3(1)).
+The non-profit company is incorporated with the Companies Commission; it can be incorporated for a public benefit objective, or an objective relating to one or more cultural or social activities or communal or group interests (Companies Act Schedule 1 para 1).
 The non-profit company is subject to the non-distribution constraint requirement.
 Non-profit companies have legal personality and therefore offer limited liability to their members and directors.
 They can enter into contracts and sue and be sued in their own name.

 Registered Non-profit Organisation

-In 1997, South Africa adopted the Non-Profit Organisations Act (the NPO Act).
-Registration under the NPO Act is voluntary, however it is often required in order to access funding from government departments and some corporate donors.
+In 1997, South Africa adopted the Non-Profit Organisations Act (NPO Act).
+Registration under the NPO Act is voluntary, but is often required in order to access funding from government departments and some corporate donors.

-To be eligible, an organisation must meet all of the following criteria:
+To be eligible, an organisation must meet all the following criteria:

-- It is a trust, company, or other association of persons established for a “public purpose” (a term that is not further defined) [NPO Act §1(1)(x)(a)];
+- It is a trust, company, or other association of persons established for a “public purpose” (a term that is not further defined) (NPO Act Section 1(1)(x)(a));

-- It does not distribute income or property to members or officers except for "reasonable compensation for services rendered" [NPO Act §1(1)(x)(b)];
+- It does not distribute income or property to members or officers except for "reasonable compensation for services rendered" (NPO Act Section 1(1)(x)(b));

-- It includes certain internal governance provisions in its founding document [NPO Act §12(2)].
+- It includes certain internal governance provisions in its founding document (NPO Act Section 12(2)).

 An organisation seeking registered non-profit organisation status under the NPO Act must apply to the Directorate for Non-Profit Organisations, which falls under the auspices of the Department of Social Development.
 If the organisation qualifies, the Directorate issues a certificate and registration number.
 To retain this status, the organisation must submit narrative and financial reports to the Directorate annually.